Gear Review : Several years on and still standing strong: An updated review of the Coleman Cobra 2 Tent

 I'm led to believe that the original Cobra is a backpacking classic.
-I've used the updated version a few times now and have got the measure of the little blighter.
+I've used the updated version a few times now and have got the measure of it.

 With a very similar design and spec to the Vango Banshee series, a budget wild camping staple, The lower price of the Coleman looks like an attractive purchase.